Cubix1729/logicalpy/docs/usage/resolution-theorem-proving.md

 and the conclusion to prove as a `Formula` as well.
 The `prove()` method returns (a tuple containing) two things:

- - Wether a refutation was found from the premises and the negated conclusion
+ - Whether a refutation was found from the premises and the negated conclusion
  - The full resolution proof as a `str`

 See the example below for a proof of $A \lor B, A \to C, B \to C \vdash C$: